gemseo/gemseo-umdo/docs/examples/umdo/control_variate/README.md

  http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
 -->
-# ... using control variates
+# U-MDO using control variates

 The statistics are estimated using the control variates technique where the control variates are based on Taylor polynomials of the quantities of interest.